harmony-one/h/progress/konstantin-potapov.md

+2026-05-30 This week, Ulad and I iterated on the NTP implementation and finalized a working approach.
+I standardized timestamps across log messages and added logic to avoid duplicate second-level timestamps.

+---

 2026-04-24 This week, I tested the RPC flow - it responds without errors, but one test is still failing.
 I added support for multiple NTP hosts and fixed an issue where the node could start even if the NTP client failed to initialize.
 I also reduced the allowed future block timestamp drift to 1 second, and Ulad deployed this change to devnet.

 ---